RAHULKRISHNAKR/my_website/README.md

 # Rahul Krishna K R | Creative Portfolio

-Welcome to my personal portfolio website!
  This project showcases my skills and projects as a Data Scientist and Creative Developer.
 The website is designed to be visually appealing and interactive, offering a unique experience for visitors.

 ## Table of Contents